freedbygrace/RebootReminder/README.md

-# Reboot Reminder v2025.4.12-2300
+# Reboot Reminder

-A cross-platform reboot reminder system that runs as a Windows service and provides customizable notifications to users when system reboots are necessary.
+A reboot reminder system that runs as a Windows service and provides customizable notifications to users when system reboots are necessary.

 ## Features